afiore/divergebot/README.md

 # Divergebot-action

-A Github action to nag your colleagues about diverging branches and unmerged commits.
+A Github action that nags your colleagues about diverging branches and unmerged commits.

-Given a list of head...base branches to compare, Divergebot notifies a slack webhook with a breakdown of the umerged commit counts, grouped by author whenever it detect that the two branches have diverged.
+Given a list of head...base branches to compare, Divergebot notifies a Slack webhook with a breakdown of the umerged commit counts whenever it detect that the two branches have diverged.
-In projects where multiple, long-lived branches (e.g. `release/2.3`, `release/2.4`) exist, this can be an effective mechanism to encourage contributors to merge their commits across all the relevant branches.
+In projects where multiple, long-lived branches (e.g. `release/2.3`, `release/2.4`) exist, this can be an effective mechanism to encourage contributors to merge their commits across all the relevant branches in a timely and proactive fashion.

 ## Usage